swajeet01/malang/docs/basics.md

     ```C
     #include <MALang.h>

-    FNDEF (int, bar) (int p1, float p2) FNBEG
+    FNDEF (int, bar) FNBEG (int p1, float p2)
-        format ("%d %f", p1, p2)
+        formatp ("%d %f", p1, p2)
         int i = 0, j = 1 end // okay
         send (0)
     END

     BEGIN
+        send (0)
     END
     ```
     This definition starts with `FNDEF` keyword instead of `FN` keyword, it takes two parameters, return type and name of the function.
-    It is then followed by parameter list of function wrapped in `()` and keyword `FNBEG` which starts the body of the function.
+    It is then followed by `FNBEG` which takes parameter list of function and starts the body of the function.
 This body is a new block and must be closed with the `END` keyword.
 ### Function taking no parameters
 Functions taking no parameters can be defined by using `(void)` as the the parameter list arguments to the function definition keywords.